-The term "McMansion" can mean any number of things, but typically, it refers to large, mass-produced homes, typically built on the outskirts of towns (to avoid higher property taxes,) often adorned with tacky accents (think faux oil paintings in gold frames,) and cheap building materials (faux stucco, styrofoam crown molding, etc)
+The term "McMansion" can mean any number of things.
+Typically, it refers to large mass-produced homes built on the outskirts of town and often adorned with tacky accents (think faux oil paintings in fake gold frames) and cheap building materials (artificial stucco, styrofoam crown molding, etc.)

 Taking on a McMansion can be daunting.
-The houses aren’t so much styled as they are themed.
-From Mediterranean, French Country, Tudor, Colonial, or some strange and awkward combination of all of the above, I'm never really sure what we’re going to be working with.
+The houses are not so much styled as they are themed.
+From the Mediterranean to the French Country, Tudor, Colonial, or some strange and awkward combination of all of the above, I'm never really sure what we will be working with.

-There are a few steps I’ve taken in my current project in revamping a McMansion.
+I've taken a few steps in my current project to revamp a McMansion.

-It is amazing what happens when you replace the poor quality polyester fabric covered furniture with natural linens and clean lines.
-These choices will take a room from somewhere you avoid, to somewhere you can't wait to get to at the end of the day.
+The impact is remarkable when you replace poor-quality polyester fabric-covered furniture with quality furniture designed with clean lines and balanced proportions.
+These choices will take a room from a place to avoid to somewhere you look forward to at the end of the day.

 2) Original Art

 To give your place an instant boost, original art or prints in quality handcrafted frame.

 I cannot overstate this.
 If you buy cheap furniture, your space will feel inferior.
 A high-quality piece of furniture may be more expensive upfront.
 Still, you won't have to replace it nearly as often as the pressboard stuff that you buy from department stores.
 Spring for the good stuff here.

 One of the temptations I see in McMansions is a tendency to fill all the empty space with stuff and use a variety of architectural materials.
 Avoiding clutter will keep your area airy, open, light and allow you to focus on a few quality items.